jenni-westoby/Polyester_Simulations/README.md

 5. Execute ./clean_up_real.sh.

 6. Execute Rscript make_splatter.R .
 Note that this step took ~1 week to execute on my desktop computer and in practice was too slow to run on the LSF jobs system I had access to for queuing reasons.
+Note also that this step requires plate data - the BLUEPRINT plate data in this directory is used as a default.

 7. Once you have decided which cells to discard and have a directory containing only the gzipped cells you want to simulate, execute *fill in polyester command*.
 The simulated cells and their ground truth expression values are saved in Simulation/data/simulated.